ebezjian/Bakery.Solution/README.md

 #### AppSettings:

-After you have the project on your computer you will need to create a file in the root directory of the project called "appsettings.json".
+After you have the project on your computer you will need to create a file in the root directory of the project called "Bakery.Solution".
 Add the following snippet of code to the appsettings.json file:

 ```
 {
   "ConnectionStrings": {
-      "DefaultConnection": "Server=localhost;Port=3306;database=bakery;uid=root;pwd=epicodus;"
+      "DefaultConnection": "Server=localhost;Port=3306;database=ellie_lambert_bakery;uid=root;pwd=epicodus;"
   }
 }
 ```